LuiseFreese/HackSouthCoastSummit/README.md

 ![app map](docs/App-Map.png)

-## Dataverse Tables
+## Dataverse

+The following tables are part of the solution:

 * Petrol Stations
 * Availabilities

-with following custom columns:
+With following custom columns:

 ![datamodel](/docs/PetrolPush-datamodel.png)